-The following post was written by Dr. David Dobbins, Emeritus Professor of Plant Anatomy and Development, Morphology and Horticulture at Millersville University in Pennsylvania.
-Thank you, David, for describing how organic chemical-free landscapers and homeowners are restoring and protecting the environment that sustains all beings. – Aggie Perilli
+The following post was written by Dr. David Dobbins, Emeritus Professor of Plant Anatomy and Development, Morphology, and Horticulture at Millersville University in Pennsylvania.
+Thank you, David, for describing how chemical-free landscapers and homeowners can restore and protect the environment that sustains all beings. – Aggie Perilli

 By Dr. David Dobbins

 I grew up in the city of Indianapolis, with little exposure to nature, and had no real interest in the environment.
 My friends and I burned trash in a barrel, dumped oil and other items down the sewer, and threw garbage into vacant lots.
 Everyone did.

 All that changed when the Boy Scouts took me camping in Indiana, Kentucky, Ohio and Illinois.
 Camping inspired my enthusiasm for nature and my career as a researcher and professor of biology, botany, horticulture and environmental science.

 For 20 years, I conducted research in the rain forests of Australia and Central and South America.
 While I studied and taught, my mind kept returning to the same question: “How had our lives become so nonbiological and unnatural?”

 Throughout my career, I’ve noticed stark changes in people’s attitudes.
 In our headlong rush to raise our standard of living, we have completely shortchanged our quality of life.

 We’ve bought houses with lawns that we admire but have no idea how to healthfully maintain.
 Lawns consist of one species: grass.
 No ecosystem in the world consists of one species!